StarryLeo/starry-vim/README.md

 ALE(Asynchronous Lint Engine) is a plugin for providing real-time linting(checking syntax and semantics through running external linters) in Vim 8 while you edit your text files, and acts as a Vim [Language Server Protocol](https//langserver.org) client.
 This allows for displaying warnings and errors in files being edited in Vim before files have been saved back to a filesystem.

 ALE support a wide variety of languages and tools.
 See the [full list](https://github.com/w0rp/ale/blob/master/supported-tools.md).

+## [AsyncRun]

+AsyncRun takes the advantage of new apis in Vim 8 to enable you to run shell commands in background and read output in the quickfix windows in realtime.

+AsyncRun is easy to use, just start your background comments by `:AsyncRun`(just like old "!" cmd).

+**Customizations**:

+ * `<F5>` : Quickly compile and run current file.
+ * `<F10>` : Toggle quickfix window rapidly.

 ## [Fugitive]